dotCMS/com.dotcms.ai.v2/README.md

 ## OpenAI Translations
 The plugin also provides a workflow actionlet that can use OpenAI to do translations.
-You can add this actionlet to any workflow and fire it (hopefully async, as it can take awhile to complete).
+You can add this actionlet to any workflow and fire it (hopefully async, as it can take a while to complete).

 By default, the actionlet will translate your `text`, `wysiwyg`, `textarea` and `storyblock` fields.
 You can specify which types of fields to include when trying to translate the content.
 The prompt is constructed to try to prevent openAI's response from corrupting any `HTML` or `JSON` based tags found in `WYSIWYG` and `StoryBlock` fields.

 You can configure in the workflow action which field types you would like to auto-translate, plus which other fields (by field var) you want to always include, minus any fields you never want to auto-translate.

 ### Lookup table
-You can also specify which language properties you want to include to be used as a lookup table by open AI when doing the translation.
-This is useful when doing domain specific translations that expect industry specific terms to be translated exactly.
-You can specify a language key prefix to use to load the variables from the lookup table, e.g. `translation.context.` and only variables whose key starts with that prefix, e.g. `translation.context.cms` and `translation.context.content.management` will be included in the lookup table.
+You can also specify which language properties you want to include to be used as a lookup table by Open AI when doing the translation.
+This is useful when doing domain specific translations that expect industry specific terms to be translated in an exact/non-standard way.
+You can specify a language key prefix to use to load the language property variables for the lookup table, e.g. `translation.context.` and only variables whose key starts with that prefix, e.g. `translation.context.cms` and `translation.context.content.management` will be included in the lookup table.

+### Configs
+- AI_TRANSLATION_SYSTEM_PROMPT =  set in the plugin.properties file
+- AI_TRANSLATION_USER_PROMPT = set in the plugin.properties file
+- AI_TRANSLATION_MODEL_KEY = gpt-4o;
+- AI_TRANSLATIONS_MAX_TOKENS = // not set;
+- AI_TRANSLATION_TEMPERATURE = .01f
+- AI_TRANSLATION_RESPONSE_FORMAT = "json_format" // uses the new json response format.

 ## Development